lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/decorators.md

 <div class="alert alert-info">

 **The decorators proposal**.
-Decorators are a [stage 2 proposal](https://github.com/tc39/proposal-decorators) for addition to the ECMAScript standard, which means they're neither finalized nor implemented in browsers yet.
+Decorators are a <a href="https://github.com/tc39/proposal-decorators" target="_blank" rel="noopener">stage 2 proposal</a> for addition to the ECMAScript standard, which means they're neither finalized nor implemented in browsers yet.
 Compilers like Babel and TypeScript provide support for proposed features like decorators by compiling them into standard JavaScript a browser can run.

 </div>

 ### To use decorators with TypeScript

-To use decorators with [TypeScript](https://www.typescriptlang.org/docs/handbook/decorators.html), enable the `experimentalDecorators` compiler option.
+To use decorators with <a href="https://www.typescriptlang.org/docs/handbook/decorators.html" target="_blank" rel="noopener">TypeScript</a>, enable the `experimentalDecorators` compiler option.

 ```json
 "experimentalDecorators": true,